 Peter Brown has focused on Information Technology matters in large national law firms and specialized boutiques in New York for over 25 years.
 He is currently the principal of Peter Brown & Associates PLLC, a New York based law firm concentrating in Information Technology, Intellectual Property and general business practice.

-Recently, “The Best Lawyers in America” ® publication honored him as the “Lawyer of the Year” in Technology Law 2014-2015 for New York City.
+Recently, “The Best Lawyers in America” ® publication honored him as the “Lawyer of the Year” in Information Technology Law 2015-2016 for New York City.

-Mr. Brown has experience in a wide variety of litigations relating to the Internet, computer technology and Intellectual Property.
+Mr. Brown has experience in a wide variety of litigations relating to the Internet, information technology and intellectual property.
 He regularly appears in both federal and state courts throughout the United States.
 In addition, Mr. Brown acts as an arbitrator and mediator on IT and IP matters.

 Throughout his career he has drafted and negotiated a broad array of agreements relating to the Internet, outsourcing, software development, Internet apps and e-commerce.